Rossowka/Rossowka/README.md

 Welcome to my page!

-I have an ambition to become a Fullstack Developer 💪
+I have an ambition to become an outstanding Fullstack Developer 💪

-I’m working my way through Codecademy Frontend Engineer course.
-- Currently learning React.